christianhujer/aceunit/README.md

 You can also easily cross-compile for multiple targets in parallel.
 The `Makefile` in `aceunit/lib` can be used from other directories.
 See `test/cross-hosted/` for examples of how that works.
+This is useful if you want to use AceUnit in an environment where you want to cross-compile with different compilers.

 ## Runners
 AceUnit provides different runners for different needs.